 “It was the best of times, it was the worst of times, it was the age of wisdom, it was the age of foolishness, it was the epoch of belief, it was the epoch of incredulity, it was the season of light, it was the season of darkness, it was the spring of hope, it was the winter of despair.”

-I find myself in the world of Dickens when I consider Climate Change, which is why I am writing.
-I am a first-time novelist.
-My novel is a political thriller themed on combatting Climate Change.
+I find myself in the world of Dickens when I consider Climate Change, which is why I wrote Volcanic Winter, a political thriller themed on combatting Climate Change.

 I decided to write a story that is an allegory of our times: one that exploits so called evidence that global warming can be reversed.
 All that is needed are numerous volcanic eruptions to cloak the world with ash and aerosols, producing global cooling.
 Problem solved.
 Foolish?
 Incredulous?
 A Season of Darkness?
 A Winter of Despair?
 Yes, all those things.

-To learn more, you will have to read the book.
+To learn more, you will have to read Volcanic Winter.

 Mark Rutherford